This post may contain affiliate links. Please see our disclosure policy.

 In addition to the FL-41 tint, they also offer polarized outdoor lenses which are 100% UVA/UVB blocking and offer glare protection.
 Their glasses are in the lower range at $119-149 and they will occasionally offer discounts!

-- The Pros - TheraSpecs have a much darker reddish-pink tint, so if you're used to wearing sunglasses inside everywhere (which is not good as it makes you more sensitive to light over time), this is a great product to transition to.
-They're really effective in big box stores like Target or the grocery store, especially during an attack.
+• The Pros – TheraSpecs original have a much darker reddish-pink tint, so if you’re used to wearing sunglasses inside everywhere (which is not good as it makes you more sensitive to light over time), this is a great product to transition to.
 They also offer a “wrap” style which fits over prescription lenses.
-I’ve also heard wonderful things about their polarized outdoor lenses, I’ve just never got to try them myself!
-They’re one of the more affordable brands as well, especially when they have a discount code.
+I’ve heard wonderful things about their polarized outdoor lenses, I’ve just never got to try them myself!
+They’re one of the more affordable brands, especially when they have a discount.

-- The Cons - Their pro is also their con sometimes.
-These are more dark and colorful, they often make it difficult for me to work on photo edits with good clarity.
-I also sometimes feel like my screen is more distorted when wearing these.
-I wish they had more fashionable frame styles to choose from!
-The super pink tint makes me self conscious sometimes.
-Usually if I’m wearing these, it is always a time I don’t want to talk about my migraine disorder and just want to get in and out of a store.
+• The Cons – These are more dark and colorful, which makes it difficult for me to work on photo edits with good clarity.
+I feel like my screen is more distorted when wearing these and I wish they had more fashionable frame styles to choose from!
+The super pink tint used to make me self conscious because my old coworkers used to joke I looked like Elton John.

 So Which Migraine Glasses are Best?